-I’m currently a third year Ph.D. student in linguistics at New York University, where I’m a member of both the Neuroscience of Language Lab, Machine Learning for Language Lab, and the Child Language Lab.
+I’m currently a fourth year Ph.D. student in linguistics at New York University, where I’m a member of both the Neuroscience of Language Lab, Machine Learning for Language Lab, and the Child Language Lab.
 I’m primarily interested questions about how people develop, store, and use abstract representations in sentence processing.
 I focus on both behavioral and neurolinguistic investigations in answering these questions, and I work with both child and adult participants.
 Most of this work investigates syntactic effects of agreement features as a way to understand how these features affect incremental meaning representations during parsing.
 However, I’ve also used priming paradigms as a way to study abstract phonological representations, and I’ve used felicity judgment tasks with child participants to study the development of abstract quantity-related inferences.

 I completed an M.A. in linguistics in May 2017 after working for a few years in the EEG lab at Michigan State University with my adviser, Dr. Alan Beretta.
 My research has focused on how people process nominal compounds in sentences as a way of understanding what cues can lead a parser to commit to a structure it has built, and what elicits the need for revisions of that structure.